andergisomon/risc-v-learning/README.md

 # RISC-V Assembly Learning
 Code I wrote to document my learning journey with RISC-V assembly on the ESP32-C3.
+You may build for a different SoC, changing your ESP IDF project target as appropriate.

+Board used: Seeed XIAO ESP32C3

 To compile the assembly source: Simply git clone and run the following commands in the project directory: